 - 3. References: Three letters of recommendation (one academic, one related to peacebuilding or interfaith work, one character) are required. - 4.
 Interview: Applicants who meet the minimum educational requirements and whose Statements of Purpose align with the program's mission and goals will be contacted for an interview by the program director. - 5.
 International Applicants: International applicants must also provide proof of a valid passport at the time of application. - 6.
-English Language Proficiency: Students who are not native English speakers are required to submit scores of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) examination and achieve a minimum score of 80 on the internet version of TOEFL or 550 on the paper based total; or 6.5 on the IELTS.
+English Language Proficiency: Students who are not native English speakers or who have not had English as a primary language of instruction in their academic studies, are required to submit scores of the Test of English as a Foreign Language (TOEFL), the International English Language

+Testing System (IELTS), or the Duolingo English Test (DET) examination and achieve a minimum score of 80 on the internet version of TOEFL or 550 on the paper-based total, 6.5 on the IELTS, or 110 on the DET.

-Please direct any questions to the Office of Admission at admissions@hartsem.edu
+Please direct any questions to the Office of Admission at admissions@hartfordinternational.edu.